 This first group of tests includes those used by clinicians to diagnose memory loss and other cognitive impairments.

-But surprisingly, they are also available for you to do on your own for free.
+But they are also available for you to do on your own for free.

-(If you are a senior covered by Medicare, you can receive a routine cognitive screening evaluation as part of your annual check-up.)
+If you are a US senior covered by Medicare, you can receive a routine cognitive impairment assessment as part of your annual check-up.

 This test measures 11 cognitive categories including short-term memory, calculations, and recognition of geometric figures.

 You can learn more about this test on the Saint Louis University website.